fjplaurr/drumMachine/README.md

 This is a Web app built with React.js that allows users to play a Drum Machine with different sounds and voices.

+It combines React.js with CSS3 features like Flexbox and Grid Layout.

 ## Getting Started